Auditions are open from now until March 1, 2018

 - Your contract will give Arizona Philharmonic permission to record the concerts.

-- A sample contract will be available for review when the auditions open.
+- A sample contract will be available in the near future.

 - The musician roster will also be a primary source for hiring extra musicians for other concerts held in Prescott and nearby communities.